 If you’re 26-64 years old and want to at ,

 you should at one of the following times:

-The sleep calculator helps put your sleep on the right track.
-Use the calculator to determine an optimal sleep schedule based on your unique situation, including your age and either your bedtime or wake-up time.
-The sleep calculator is simple to use and helps make sure that you’re giving yourself enough time for rest.
+Sleep is a critical pillar of health.
+The quality of your sleep impacts core metabolic functions like immunity, cardiovascular health, and cognition.
+Use the sleep calculator to develop an optimal sleep schedule based on your unique biology and lifestyle preferences, including your age and either your bedtime or wake-up time.
+The sleep calculator is simple to use and ensures your schedule allows ample time for rest.

 |Age Range||Recommended Daily Sleep|

 |Infant||4–12 months||12-16 hours (including naps)|

 What Time Should I Go To Sleep?